envirover/SPLRadioRoom/README.md

 RadioRoom periodically reports the vehicle's position, attitude, velocity, and other data using HIGH_LATENCY MAVLink message.
 The message size is 48 bytes.
 Each report consumes 1 RockBLOCK credit.
 The reporting period default value is 300 seconds.
 It can be changed by setting report_period configuration property in /etc/radioroom.conf, or remotely at runtime by setting HL_REPORT_PERIOD on-board parameter.

-Raspberry Pi require an orderly shutdown procedure, otherwise the SD card may become corrupted and the system will no longer boot.
+Raspberry Pi requires an orderly shutdown procedure, otherwise the SD card may become corrupted and the system will no longer boot.
 To prevent the SD card corruption during power cuts it is recommended to [configure Raspbian to work in a read-only mode](https://learn.adafruit.com/read-only-raspberry-pi/).
 Alternatively, UPS and a shutdown circuit could be used to orderly shutdown Raspberry Pi after power cuts.

 ## Troubleshooting